aemullin/meet/README.md

 # Meet App
-In this project, I have built a serverless, progressive web application (PWA) with React using test-driven development (TDD.
+In this project, I have built a serverless, progressive web application with React using test-driven development.
 The application uses the Google Calendar API to fetch upcoming events.
 Here is a link to the live app: https://aemullin.github.io/meet/.

 ## User stories and Scenarios